University of Florence

 Andrea Bellini holds a Ph.D. in sociology and works as a research fellow at the Department of Political and Social Sciences of the University of Florence, mainly in the field of industrial relations.
 His research interests also include the analysis of middle classes and the sociology of professions.
 He is the author of Il puzzle dei ceti medi (Firenze University Press, 2014).

-Gemma Scalise is research fellow at the Department of Political and Social Sciences of the University of Florence.
+Gemma Scalise is Max Weber Fellow at the European University Institute and research fellow at the Department of Political and Social Sciences of the University of Florence.
 She holds a PhD in Sociology and a Master of Arts in Political Science from the University of Florence.
 Her research interests focus on the social changes of European contemporary societies related to the process of European integration.
 She is currently working on the topics of social inclusion and citizenship in the EU.